edgarberm/trick-scrollbar/README.md

 - [ ] Finish the doc
 - [ ] Add support to horizontal scroll
+- [ ] Hide scrollbar when mouse is stopped
 - [ ] Publish to `npm`